 Successful Maintenance with Total Productive Maintenance (TPM)

-Often maintenance is seen as necessary but burdensome task.
-By implementation of Total Productive Maintenance (TPM) potential savings along the entire value added chain can be found and maintenance can be optimized going forward.
+Often maintenance is seen as a necessary but burdensome task.
+By the implementation of Total Productive Maintenance (TPM), potential savings along the entire value added chain can be found and maintenance can be optimized going forward.
 Essential for success is the inclusion of maintenance in the daily routine.

 Maintenance as an integral part of daily routine

 Maintenance is a significant cost factor for a company, and its efficiency directly affects productivity.
 Along with cost reduction measures, an increase in productivity and equipment availability are the focus of our maintenance projects.
 In order to successfully experience Total Productive Maintenance (TPM), its implementation must be oriented to your company’s culture and integrated into the company’s daily routine.

 An important variable for Operational Excellence is maintenance.
 The success of Total Productive Maintenance (TPM)-Projects is dependent on employee acceptance.
 Therefore, we first classify maintenance measures; and after a detailed analysis, we and your employees jointly prepare solutions that directly address your company goals.
 Through our tailored TPM-Process, we stabilize your facilities going forward and optimally take full advantage of the improvement potential.

 Typical Results of a Maintenance Program

 - Stabilization of facilities and production

 - Reduction of work stoppages

 - Reduction of maintenance costs by up to 15%